McCulloughRT/GANs/README.md

 # GANs
-Experimenting with generative adversarial networks This is still a work in progress, none of the GANs are outputting acceptable results yet.
+Experimenting with generative adversarial networks.

+This is still a work in progress, none of the GANs are outputting acceptable results yet.